jjbailey/browse/README.md

 ## Goals

-- Create a file browser with only the most common functions
+- Create a file browser with only the most common features
 - Keep it simple, keep it friendly

 ## Features